rjleveque/ImplicitAMR-paper/tohoku_sgn_hawaii/README.txt

-Running this code requires the correct version of GeoClaw with Boussinesq terms, currently under development.
+The code in this directory requires a version of Clawpack that includes the Boussinesq version of GeoClaw.

-It also requires PETSc and various modifications to the Makefile to link to the correct libraries.
+It also requires an appropriate version of PETSc and various modifications to the Makefile to link to the correct libraries.

+See the main README.md file in this repository for more information.

 Topo files can be downloaded using fetch_topo.py